hoangsvit/eplus.dev/clyphkcbx000g0amjdqrlehqw.md

     * Goodbye

-2. <mark>Based on the following code, what will print out when the variable i has the value 1 ?</mark>
+2. **Based on the following code, what will print out when the variable i has the value 1 ?**

     ```javascript
       if(i == 0 && i == 1) {